David Quesada

-David Quesada (born March 30, 1971) is an American former soccer forward who played professionally in Costa Rica and the United States.
-He also earned one cap with the U.S. national team.
+David Quesada (born March 30, 1971) is an American former soccer player who played as a forward in Costa Rica and the United States.
+He also earned one cap with the United States national team.

 Player

 High school and college

 Quesada attended La Cañada High School where he played on the boys' soccer team.
 As a senior, he won the CIF championship and was voted CIF MVP.
 First time in history La Cañada High School Soccer wins a CIF Championship.
 He was inducted into the school's Hall of Fame in 1995.
-After graduating from high school in 1989, he entered San Diego State University where he played two seasons on the men’s soccer team.
+After graduating from high school in 1989, he entered San Diego State University where he played two seasons on the men's soccer team.

 Costa Rica

 While spending the summer with family in Costa Rica after his sophomore season at San Diego, Quesada was offered a contract by L.D.
 Alajuelense.
 He signed with the team in 1992.
 In 1994, he moved to San Ramon and then Saprissa before returning to the U.S. in 1998.
 In 1996, Saprissa loaned Quesada to Club Deportivo FAS of El Salvador for the league championship game.
 Quesada scored the winning goal, then returned to Saprissa.